 “We cut about 400 to 500 feet off the end of 400 acres that we had to bin separately—and it was contaminated.
 We tested it and it wasn’t going to meet specs.” -Mark Jost of Henderson, Nebraska

 A lot of cross-contact risk conversation revolves around the level on concentration of the enzyme.
-The science suggests that if an enzyme is present in a supportive environment, it will start acting and degrading the starch by acting as a catalyst.
-This implies that the enzyme may not get consumed in the reaction, but simply move to the next site driving the reaction till conditions allow.
-This would mean that practically any dose of the enzyme that goes undetected into a suitable process can lead to a uncontrolled reaction and have severe consequences on the production process.
-Novozyne, a leader in enzyme preparation for the baking industry, warns that even a slight amount of overdosing of enzymes in food preparation can lead to unacceptable products .
-The North America Millers Association (NAMA) has quoted that even one kernel mixed with ten thousand (0.01%) can disrupt food processing operations.
-While each product has different amount of risk associated with it, any process involving heating and/or acidic/alkaline exposure of corn for a long duration is a high risk process in the presence of the alpha amylase enzyme.
+The science suggests that if an enzyme is present in a supportive environment, it will start degrading the starch by acting as a catalyst.
+This implies that the enzyme may not get consumed in the reaction, but will simply move to the next site.
+This would mean that practically any dose of the enzyme that goes undetected can lead to a uncontrolled reaction and have severe consequences on the production process.
+Novozyne, a leader in enzyme preparation for the baking industry, warns that even a slight amount of overdosing of enzymes in food preparation can lead to unacceptable products.
+The North America Millers Association (NAMA) has documented that even one kernel mixed with ten thousand (0.01%) can disrupt food processing operations.
+While each product has different level of associated risk, any process involving heating and/or acidic/alkaline exposure of corn for a long duration is a high-risk process in the presence of the alpha-amylase enzyme.

-An EnviroLogix customer, one of the largest corn millers in the United States, experienced multiple batch failures of corn masa flour, an issue that had to be escalated to their Head of Quality.
-The root cause eluded them for a while, and only after performing DNA tests, it was determined to be Enogen corn.
-This issue was seen even though the customer was testing all inbound corn for Enogen using below methods:
+An EnviroLogix customer, one of the largest corn millers in the United States, was experiencing multiple batch failures of masa flour, an issue that had to be escalated to their Head of Quality.
+Only after performing DNA tests was the root cause determined to be cross-contamination with Enogen corn.
+Yet the issue had arisen despite the customer testing all inbound corn for Enogen using following methods:

-- Lab-based PCR test-Performed by trained scientists in a lab setting, PCR tests reduce the possibility of introducing test error, but it takes a few days to receive a result.
-This makes PCR tests an impractical choice as an inbound screening test.
-If the Enogen corn has been accepted into inventory before the test result is obtained, it is already too late.
+- Lab-based PCR test-Performed by trained scientists in a lab setting, Lab-based PCR tests reduce the possibility of error but take a few days to return results, making them an impractical choice for inbound screening.
+If Enogen corn is accepted into inventory before the test result is obtained, it is already too late.

 A Breakthrough Solution